1974 Stanley Cup Final: Game one

-The first two games at Boston Garden were full of late game dramatics.
-In game one, the Flyers nearly scored late in the third period to break a 2–2 tie.
-Bobby Orr, having saved the Flyers' shot by blocking the open Boston net with his leg, then took the puck up the ice and scored on a slapshot past goaltender Bernie Parent with a little over a minute remaining in regulation time to propel the Bruins to a 3–2 win.
+Game two

 Game two saw the Bruins on the verge of a 2–0 series lead when Flyers defenseman Andre Dupont scored with Parent pulled with less than a minute remaining for an extra attacker to tie the score at 2–2, and Bobby Clarke scored the 3–2 game winner in overtime.
 It was the first time the Flyers had beaten the Bruins in Boston Garden since the first ever meeting between the two franchises.